 Corporacion Agricola Vinasol S.A.C.
 (CAVSAC) began operations in 2001 as Agricola Viñasol (AVSA) selling and exporting crops in Valle de Cañete, Peru.
 The company sells various crops such as snow peas, asparagus, and avocado, which it produces on rented fields and buys from local farmers, in the international markets.
 In addition, CAVSAC provides services such as fruits/vegetables processing, cold chamber rental, storage and machinery rental to companies that operate in the Cañete area.

-GBF has been a long-time supporter of CAVSAC and AVSA.
-In 2010, GBF helped AVSA purchase agricultural processing equipment with an equity investment.
-As the company evolved and restructured itself into CAVSAC, GBF transferred its remaining investment into a loan in 2012.
-GBF has also provided CAVSAC short-term working capital lines and more recently a long-term working capital loan to help the company meet its growing financial needs as its operations expand.
+GBF has been a long-time supporter of CAVSAC.
+In 2010, GBF helped the company purchase agricultural processing equipment with an equity investment.
+As the company evolved, GBF provided CAVSAC with short-term working capital lines and more recently a long-term working capital loan to help the company meet its growing financial needs as its operations expand.

 GBF BAS & CAVSAC:

-GBF’s Business Advisory Services (BAS) has helped CAVSAC develop their suppliers, improve their financial management, expand production, and ensure environmentally and socially responsible practices.
-Some of GBF’s BAS programs to date are:Financial Management: Ensuring budgets are followed and financial statements are measured against the budget through supervision meetings Environmental & Social (E&S): Implementing key areas of improvement from the company’s environmental and social review
+GBF’s Business Advisory Services (BAS) helped CAVSAC develop their suppliers, improve their financial and operations management, expand production, and ensure environmentally and socially responsible practices.
+Some of GBF’s BAS programs to–date have been:

-- GBF estimates that CAVSAC delivers an estimated $1.6M of income to the farmers in its supply chain and to the field and plant workers, over the last year; since GBF’s first investment with CAVSAC in 2010, the company has generated an estimated $12.5M of income to people from underserved communities
+- GBF estimates that CAVSAC delivered an estimated $2.2M of income to the farmers in its supply chain and to the field and plant workers, over the last year; since GBF’s first investment with CAVSAC in 2010, the company has generated an estimated $12.5M of income to people from underserved communities